MichaelTatarski/Matching-Algorithms-in-distributed-systems/README.md

 #### Predicate-Counting algorithm

 Now we need to create the data structure for our system.
 For that we need to call the "setUpPredicateCounting" function.
-This funtion only needs the filterList, where all subscribtions are stored.
+This function only needs the filterList in which all subscriptions are stored.
-Next, we need to use our new data structure to use the predicateCounting function.
+Next, we need to use our new data structure as a parameter to utilize the predicateCounting function.
 This function is checking which of the given filters inside the filterList is matching to the given notification (newdataModel).
-This function is returning a list of bools, where the index of the boolList is corresponding to the index of the newFilterList.
+This function is returning a list of booleans in which the index of the boolList is corresponding to the index of the newFilterList.

 Example: